treewidth

 - mm-width upper bounds treewidth by a computable function

-- treewidth upper bounds boolean width by a computable function
+- treewidth upper bounds boolean width by a linear function

 - treewidth upper bounds tree-independence number by a computable function